BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 In the UI, they can be displayed by widgets on a dashboard.
 For more information on blocks vs widgets, see the [Blocks in depth guide](./blocks_in_depth.md).

 For a description of widgets, see the [Widget types page](./all_widgets.md).

+Block data reference documentation for developers can be found [here](../dev/reference/block_types.md).
 :::

 ## Sensors